 Also to be included in appetizers is the samosa, a fried pastry filled with potatoes, cauliflower and spices.
 It's not something I enjoy, but we all have different tastes, so go ahead and give it a try.
 It's on most buffets so get at least one.

 Malai Kofta are vegetable balls that are deep fried and added to a creamy curry sauce and is one of my favorites that I strongly suggest trying.
 If you aren't sure of any dish, ask to try a little of your friend's dish or go to a buffet to sample different things.
-Usually I can't find this dish too often on a buffet, so it has to be ordered once you know you like it.
+Usually I can't find this dish too often on a buffet, so it has to be ordered when you know that you like it.

 The fried vegetable balls will get soft sitting in the sauce and fenugreek is a main spice in the dish.
-Indian is a very wise choice for vegetarians because the food is so beautifully made that you really don't miss meat here and there.
+Indian is a very wise choice for vegetarians because the food is so beautifully made that you really don't miss the meat here and there.

 There is a very good chance you will see this dish on the buffet.
 It is simply potatoes, cauliflower and spices, with other vegetables possibly being added.
 It is very good dish to try, and the fact that it might be on the buffet gives you a chance to try a little before you decide if you like it or not.
 If you see anything that says 'Aloo', it means there will be potatoes in the dish.
 The same can also be said for 'Gobi' which means cauliflower.